koor-tech/koor/.github/ISSUE_TEMPLATE/bug_report.md

-  To get the health of the cluster, use `kubectl rook-ceph health` To get the status of the cluster, use `kubectl rook-ceph ceph status` For more details, see the [Rook Krew Plugin](https://rook.io/docs/rook/latest-release/Troubleshooting/krew-plugin)
+  To get the health of the cluster, use `kubectl rook-ceph health` To get the status of the cluster, use `kubectl rook-ceph ceph status` For more details, see the [Koor Storage Distribution Krew Plugin](https://docs.koor.tech/docs/latest-release/Troubleshooting/krew-plugin)

 **Environment**:
 * OS (e.g. from /etc/os-release):
 * Kernel (e.g. `uname -a`):
 * Cloud provider or hardware configuration:
-* Rook version (use `rook version` inside of a Rook Pod):
+* Koor Storage Distribution version (use `rook version` inside of a Koor Storage Distribution Pod):
 * Storage backend version (e.g. for ceph do `ceph -v`):
 * Kubernetes version (use `kubectl version`):
 * Kubernetes cluster type (e.g. Tectonic, GKE, OpenShift):
-* Storage backend status (e.g. for Ceph use `ceph health` in the [Rook Ceph toolbox](https://rook.io/docs/rook/latest-release/Troubleshooting/ceph-toolbox/#interactive-toolbox)):
+* Storage backend status (e.g. for Ceph use `ceph health` in the [Koor toolbox](https://docs.koor.tech/docs/latest-release/Troubleshooting/ceph-toolbox/#interactive-toolbox)):